danielraban/cordova-diagnostic-plugin/README.md

 Returns the state of Bluetooth on the device.
 Calling on iOS 13+ will request runtime permission to access Bluetooth (if not already requested).

-    cordova.plugins.diagnostic.getBluetoothState(successCallback, errorCallback);
+    cordova.plugins.diagnostic.hathway.getBluetoothState(successCallback, errorCallback);

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-The function is passed a single string parameter which indicates the Bluetooth state as a constant in [`cordova.plugins.diagnostic.bluetoothState`](#bluetoothstate-constants).
+The function is passed a single string parameter which indicates the Bluetooth state as a constant in [`cordova.plugins.diagnostic.hathway.bluetoothState`](#bluetoothstate-constants).
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 The function is passed a single string parameter containing the error message.

 #### Example usage

-    cordova.plugins.diagnostic.getBluetoothState(function(state){
+    cordova.plugins.diagnostic.hathway.getBluetoothState(function(state){
-       if(state === cordova.plugins.diagnostic.bluetoothState.POWERED_ON){
+       if(state === cordova.plugins.diagnostic.hathway.bluetoothState.POWERED_ON){
            console.log("Bluetooth is able to connect");
        }
     }, function(error){